Jim Lehrer: Presidential debate moderator

 Lehrer was involved in several projects related to U.S. presidential debates, including the Debating Our Destiny documentaries in 2000 and 2008, which feature excerpts of exclusive interviews with many of the presidential and vice-presidential candidates since 1976.
-Nicknamed "The Dean of Moderators" by journalist Bernard Shaw, Lehrer moderated twelve presidential debates between 1988 and 2012.
+Nicknamed "The Dean of Moderators" by journalist Bernard Shaw, Lehrer moderated 12 presidential debates between 1988 and 2012.
 In 2016, Lehrer served on the board of the Commission on Presidential Debates (CPD).

 The last debate that Lehrer moderated was the first general election debate of the 2012 election.
-He had originally sworn off moderating any debates after 2008; however, the CPD persisted, and he accepted as he was interested in the new format.
+He had originally sworn off moderating any debates after 2008, but the CPD persisted, and Lehrer accepted, as he was interested in the new format.
 The debate was held at the University of Denver and covered domestic policy issues.
-Lehrer's performance as a moderator, in which he frequently allowed the candidates to exceed the given time limits, received mixed reviews; while he received criticism for his lenient enforcement of time rules and open-ended questions, his approach also received praise for letting the candidates have some control in the debate on their own terms.
+Lehrer's performance as a moderator, in which he frequently allowed the candidates to exceed the given time limits, received mixed reviews; while Lehrer received criticism for his lenient enforcement of time rules and open-ended questions, Lehrer's approach also received praise for letting the candidates have some control in the debate on their own terms.

 Personal life

 For six decades until his death, Lehrer was married to Kate Lehrer, who is also a novelist.
 They had three daughters and six grandchildren.
-His father was a bus driver who briefly operated a bus company.
 Lehrer was an avid bus enthusiast, a hobbyist, and a collector of bus memorabilia, including depot signs, driver caps, and antique toy buses.
 As a college student in the 1950s, he worked as a Trailways ticket agent in Victoria, Texas.
-He also was a supporter of the Pacific Bus Museum in Williams, California, and the Museum of Bus Transportation in Hershey, Pennsylvania.
+Lehrer also was a supporter of the Pacific Bus Museum in Fremont, California, and the Museum of Bus Transportation in Hershey, Pennsylvania.

 Lehrer was a prolific writer and authored numerous novels, as well as several plays, screenplays, and three personal memoirs.
 His book, Top Down, is a novel based on the events surrounding the Kennedy assassination.
-His last play, Bell, was produced by the National Geographic Society as part of their 125th anniversary celebration.
+Lehrer's last play, Bell, was produced by the National Geographic Society as part of their 125th anniversary celebration.

 Death

-On January 23, 2020, Lehrer died from a heart attack at his home in Washington, D.C., at the age of 85.
+On January 23, 2020, Lehrer died from a heart attack at his home in Washington, D.C., at age 85.
+Lehrer's remains were cremated.